Institut auf dem Rosenberg: History

-The school developed multiple sections due to its international character, each of which prepared students to sit different qualifications; these were Swiss, German, Italian, and Anglo-American.
-By the 1960's the Anglo-American section of the school typically had around 60 pupils aged between eleven and eighteen.
-Irrespective of country of origin, the bulk of the international students would also sit for the American SAT.
-During this period the staff turnover was apparently high.
+By the 1960s, the Anglo-American section of the school typically maintained around 60 international pupils aged between eleven and eighteen who, irrespective of their nationality, would also sit for the American SAT.
+During this period, the staff turnover was apparently high.
 Milton Toubkin, an educationist who founded Southbank International School, argued the school at this time was more concerned with money than academic standards.